sigedu-org/website/_posts/2023-02-13-LANGLEARN-shared-task.md

 title: LANGLEARN Shared Task Call for Participation
 author: guest
 author_profile: true
-excerpt: "The EVALITA 2023 shared task on Language Learning Development will be held in Parma (Italy) from September 7th-8th, 2023."
+excerpt: "The shared task on Language Learning Development will be held in Parma (Italy) from September 7th-8th, 2023."
 tags:
   shared task
 categories: